-- (g) An employee who is retrenched will be entitled to the following payments at their base rate of pay: - a severance payment based on three (3) weeks salary for every completed year of continuous service to a maximum of 52 weeks; - (ii) payment for accrued annual leave in accordance with clause 37.0; - (iii) payment on a pro-rata basis for leave loading in accordance with clause 37.0; and - (iv) payment for any long service leave in accordance with clause 38.0.
+- (1) An employee who elects to work part or all of the ten (10) week notice period (including through a redeployment process) will only receive on retrenchment payment for the period not worked. - (m) An employee who is retrenched will be entitled to the following payments at their base rate of pay: - (i) an employee with two (2) or more years of continuous service, a severance payment based on three (3) weeks salary for every completed year of continuous service to a maximum of 52 weeks, less any deduction in consideration of the Secondary Redeployment Period as set out in subclause 29.6(h); - (ii) an employee with one (1) year but less than two (2) years of continuous service, a severance payment equivalent to four (4) weeks of salary; - (iii) payment for accrued annual leave in accordance with clause 37.0; - (iv) payment on a pro-rata basis for leave loading in accordance with clause 37.0; and - (v) payment for any long service leave in accordance with clause 38.0.